Censorship in Myanmar: Internet

-Internet censorship in Burma is classified as selective in the political and Internet tools areas, as substantial in social, and as no evidence of filtering in conflict/security by the OpenNet Initiative in August 2012.
+Internet censorship in Burma is classified as selective in the political and Internet tools areas, as substantial in social, and as having no evidence of filtering in conflict/security by the OpenNet Initiative in August 2012.
 Burma is listed as an Internet enemy by Reporters Without Borders in 2011.

 According to a study conducted by OpenNet Initiative (ONI) in 2005, Internet censorship was mostly confined to websites related to pro-democracy groups and those on pornography.
 In addition, 85% of e-mail service provider sites were blocked.
 The Myanmar Information Communications Technology Development Corporation (MICTDC) licenses cybercafés.
-Users are required to register, and owners are required to save screen shots of user activity every five minutes, and upon request, deliver them to MICTDC for surveillance.
+Users are required to register, and owners are required to save screenshots of user activity every five minutes, and upon request, deliver them to MICTDC for surveillance.
 However, cybercafé regulation is loose.

 ONI conducted testing in Burma during August 2012.
 The results of these tests showed that both the scope and depth of content found to be filtered were drastically reduced compared to all previous rounds of ONI testing dating back to 2005.
 Restrictions on content deemed harmful to state security, however, remained in place.
 Pornography is still widely blocked, as is content relating to alcohol and drugs, gambling websites, online dating sites, sex education, gay and lesbian content, and web censorship circumvention tools.
 In 2012, almost all of the previously blocked websites of opposition political parties, critical political content, and independent news sites were accessible, with only 5 of 541 tested URLs categorised as political content blocked.